-Scott C. Esplin (email@example.com) is an assistant professor of Church history and doctrine at BYU.
+Scott C. Esplin (email@example.com) was an assistant professor of Church history and doctrine at BYU when this was written.

 The Lord and his prophets have repeatedly emphasized the centrality of the Book of Mormon in Latter-day Saint religious education.
 “The elders, priests and teachers of this church shall teach the principles of my gospel, which are in the Bible and the Book of Mormon,” the Lord stressed in 1831 (D&C 42:12).
 Nearly 150 years later, President Ezra Taft Benson famously warned, “We have not been using the Book of Mormon as we should.”
 He added that “our homes are not as strong,” “our families may be corrupted by worldly trends and teachings,” “our missionaries are not as effective,” and “our Church classes are not as spirit-filled unless we hold it up as a standard.”
 Because of these cautions, Religious Education at Brigham Young University includes the Book of Mormon as a core component of a university education, with all students expected to take two courses studying the text.
 However, such has not always been the case.